flame-engine/flame/doc/README.md

 It provides you with a simple yet effective game loop implementation, and the necessary functionalities that you might need in a game.
-For instance; input, images, sprites, sprite sheets, animations, collision detection and a component system that we call Flame Component System (FCS for short).
+For instance; input, images, sprites, sprite sheets, animations, collision detection, and a component system that we call Flame Component System (FCS for short).

 We also provide stand-alone packages that extend the Flame functionality: